Illustrations and Other Art

 I have painted the interior illustrations for the following books:

-I have also painted the cover for the following book:
+I have also painted the cover for the following books:

 Badges